Doing business in Spain? Here’s your corporate tax guide

 • Pays the same corporate tax rate as Spanish companies.

-• Some deductions are restricted.
+• Some deductions may be restricted.

 Subsidiary